wangxt0719/MUSA620FINALPROJECT/README.md

 #### Page 2: Block Popularity Visualization
 ##### Page Highlights
-In this page section, we choose to use Philadelphia's neighborhood map, sorting the device location data by using neighborhood as our calculation units.
-There are total of 318 neighborhood area in Philly.
+In this page section, we choose to use Philadelphia's neighborhood map, sorting the device location data by using the neighborhood as our calculation units.
+There is a total of 318 neighborhood area in Philly.
-- User could click each individual neighborhood area to closely check this neighborhood's detailed information - the crime rate; neighborhood population; the income level of this neighborhood...
+- The user could click each neighborhood area to closely check this neighborhood's detailed information - the crime rate; neighborhood population; the income level of this neighborhood...
-- The neighborhood polygon map also follow the time lines - it displays the neighborhood's device density by using three time periods - before game; during the game and after the game.
+- The neighborhood polygon map also follow the timelines - it displays the neighborhood's device density by using three time periods - before the game; during the game and after the game.
 So that users could check the spatial pattern of device density during different time by using the neighborhood information as a reference.
-User could click the right top list to change spatial factors they want to visualize, and they can also switch from the three time periods.
+The user could click the right top list to change spatial factors they want to visualize, and they can also switch from the three time periods.

--In the right corner of the page is the correlation scatter plot between different variables - when users choose different display factors from the two list "Select Feature to Plot" and "Select a Visualization Option", the plot will show the correlation plot of the two factors to decide if there's spatial coefficients.
+-In the right corner of the page is the correlation scatter plot between different variables - when users choose different display factors from the two list "Select Feature to Plot" and "Select a Visualization Option," the plot will show the correlation plot of the two elements to decide if there are spatial coefficients.
 ![qicklook](https://github.com/wangxt0719/MUSA620FINALPROJECT/blob/master/pic2.jpg)

 ___